kaleidoscope18/kaleidoscope18/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+🌸 I am opening myself up to new opportunities.
+Starting to making my repos public as well.

 🔭 I’m currently working on a personal finance project using following techs:
   - Go